AdobeDocs/journey-optimizer-learn.en/help/summit/l820-lab-workbook/lesson-3-create-a-mobile-in-app-campaign.md

 To send this custom event from the mobile app, simply do the following:

-1. Open the Frescopa mobile app
+1. Open the Fréscopa mobile app
 2. Navigate to the **[!UICONTROL Exercise tab]** on the bottom.
 3. Enter **99track** (or whatever you chose as your custom event name) in the text field and hit the **[!UICONTROL Submit button]**.